 Camino collects minimal personal information, only where necessary to fulfill contractual, legal, or operational obligations.

-• Communications and documentation provided to us in the course of services
+- Communications and documentation provided in the course of services

 We do not deploy tracking technologies or ad pixels.
 The only automated information we collect is technical, non-personal data necessary for website security and performance:

-• IP address (used for diagnostic and firewall purposes only)
+- IP address (diagnostic and firewall purposes only)

 We do not use cookies for behavioral analytics, remarketing, or profiling.
 If functional cookies are used for site navigation or session protection, they do not collect personal data.